EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/testing_code.md

 ### Solutions

-- Various [**software testing**][software-testing] methods and tools to ensure that your software functions in a way that is intended and defined by its specification.
+-  Use various [software testing][./index.html#] methods and tools to ensure that your software functions in a way that is intended and defined by its specification.

 ## Why is it important to test our code?